 SMART SENSING insights

-Quantifying perineural Invasion in Duplex IHC
+MIKAIA: Quantifying Perineural Invasion in Duplex IHC

 This MIKAIA® App Note shows how to quantify tumor in proximity to nerve fibers (perineural invasion) in a IHC duplex-stained tissue section, where nerves appear red (antigen: S100) and tumor brown (antigen: cytokeratin):

-This App note is created with MIKAIA® studio 1.5.1.
+This app note is created with MIKAIA® studio 1.5.1.

 The overall analysis workflow can be outlined in 3 simple steps:

-1. mask nerve fibers using Mask by Color App (color-picker mode: mask red areas)
+1. Mask nerve fibers using Mask by Color App (color-picker mode: mask red areas)

-2. create nerve proximity ROIs by creating concentric margins (0-100 µm and 100-200 µm) around all nerve fiber annotations using the “Add Margins” feature
+2. Create nerve proximity ROIs by creating concentric margins (0-100 µm and 100-200 µm) around all nerve fiber annotations using the “Add Margins” feature

-3. mask tumor using Mask by Color App (stain deconvolution mode: mask brown areas) and separate into ROIs (nerve margin 1, nerve margin 2, rest)
+3. Mask tumor using Mask by Color App (stain deconvolution mode: mask brown areas) and separate into ROIs (nerve margin 1, nerve margin 2, rest)

-Step 1) mask nerves
+Step 1: Mask nerves

 Nerves appear red or purple in the scan.
 These areas can be masked using the Mask by Color App.
 Select the “Pick a Color” mode and then use the pipette to pick the nerve color (purple).
-Provide a bit of tolerance (+- 30/50/70 in H/S/V color space, which translates to hue, saturation and brightness).
+Provide a bit of tolerance (+- 30/50/70 in H/S/V color space, which translates to hue, saturation, and brightness).
 Optionally, specify a minimum nerve fiber area in µm² to prevent that too many very small (false?) objects are detected.
 Enter “Nerves” as a class name.
 We select the analysis resolution of 3,88 µm/px.
 Important: enable the vectorization of contours, so that nerves subsequently become individual polygons, which is a requirement for the “add margins” feature that will be used in the next step.

 As a result of this analysis, a single class “Nerves” and detected objects are masked here in yellow.
 The “Results” panel displays a diagram of the overall footprint of all nerves (in mm²) in contrast to the analyze area.